For the

 Just make sure that the food is not in a form that can be resold.

-Even if they can't resell it themselves, if it can be resold, there
+Even if they can't resell it themselves, if it can be resold there

-is the danger that someone else will take it from them and sell it,
+is the danger that someone else will take it from them and sell it

-Similarly if a person doesn't have any clothes, then clothe them,
+Similarly, if a person doesn't have any clothes then clothe them

-only working in return for food.
+were only working in return for food.
 It was a step in the right direction

 towards them regaining their self-respect and dignity.